lewishowles/components/src/components/form/form-checkbox-group/form-checkbox-group.md

 Use `card` to give each option a bordered card treatment, with selected options using primary-colour border and background tokens.

+### `optionClasses`

+- type: `string|array|object`
+- default: `null`

+Additional classes to merge onto every option row.
+Use this with the `option` slot when the card preset does not match the required design.
+Conditional styling for selected, first, or last options can target the option row's `data-state` and `data-position` attributes in your own CSS.

 ## Methods

 ### `triggerFocus`